Freedom of Information

 - Give any other information or details required under the regulations

 - Be lodged at an office of the agency.

-The new application must state whether the amendment is made by:
+The application to amend your personal information must state whether the amendment is to be made by:

 - Altering information;